Become an Eco Explorer. Enjoy nature close to home!

 What SEC provides: All standards-based environmental studies curriculum planning and instruction plus snacks during break times.

-Curriculum: Our outdoor school curricula revolves around innovative STEM practices, which include scientific inquiry, community partnerships and applied learning.
+Curriculum: Our outdoor school curricula revolves around innovative STEAM practices, which include scientific inquiry, community partnerships and applied learning.

 Our approach: Each Eco Explorer session serves one classroom at a time for day field trips.
 We work on a small scale so we can keep the student-to-instructor ratio low and ensure that the learning experience is of the highest quality for the students.